 Christopher K. Peace

-Over the years, Peace has always been an active member of his community serving it in a volunteer capacity through these statewide and community groups: LEAD VA Statewide Board; Library of Virginia Foundation Statewide Board; Metro Richmond Habitat for Humanity Board; Sorensen Institute for Political Leadership Statewide Board; Hanover Republican Committee; Heritage and History of Hanover County, Inc.; Hanover County Historical Society; Hanover Association of Businesses/Chamber of Commerce; Hanover Safe Place; Hanover Ruritan Club; Mechanicsville Businessmen’s Association; New Kent Chamber of Commerce; Sons of the American Revolution; Washington and Henry Fraternal Lodge and the Scottish Rite.
-Peace currently serves on the Board of Trustees of the St. John’s Church Foundation, and the Board of Directors of the Richmond Justice Initiative, which advocates against the evils of human trafficking.
+With an unwavering commitment to our community, Peace served as an active and supportive volunteer on several statewide and community groups over his professional career: LEAD VA Statewide Board; Library of Virginia Foundation Statewide Board; Metro Richmond Habitat for Humanity Board; Sorensen Institute for Political Leadership Statewide Board; Heritage and History of Hanover County, Inc.; Hanover County Historical Society; Hanover Association of Businesses/Chamber of Commerce; Hanover Safe Place; Hanover Ruritan Club; Mechanicsville Businessmen’s Association; New Kent Chamber of Commerce; Sons of the American Revolution; Washington and Henry Fraternal Lodge and the Scottish Rite.
+Peace currently is a Trustee of the St. John’s Church Foundation.

-An attorney, Peace owns his own law firm, and is an active member of the Virginia State Bar and the bar association of the District of Columbia.
-He taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.
-An avid history buff, Peace established the Road to Revolution State Heritage Trail to honor the life and influence of Virginia’s first governor Patrick Henry and those who played a role in liberating Virginia from Colonial rule.
-Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm, and began his public affairs career by working as a law clerk for the Richmond City Attorney and Virginia’s Attorney General.
+An attorney, Peace owns a solo law practice in Mechanicsville focused on family law, estate planning, traffic and small business matters.
+He is an active member of the Virginia State Bar and taught legal studies as an adjunct professor of legal studies at Virginia Commonwealth University’s Wilder School of Government and Public Affairs.
+An avid history buff, from 2006 to 2014 Peace was the founding Executive Director of the Historic Polegreen Church Foundation, and he established the Road to Revolution State Heritage Trail to honor the life of Patrick Henry and others who played a role in liberating Virginia from Colonial rule.
+Prior to his public service in the legislature, Peace worked at McGuire Woods Consulting, a national public affairs and public relations firm.

-Peace graduated from St. Christopher’s School, received a Bachelor of Arts degree in English from Hampden-Sydney College and earned his law degree from the University of Richmond.
-Along with their daughter, Camden, son, Henry, and dog, Laney, Chris and his wife, Ashley, make their home in Old Church and attend St. Peter’s Episcopal Church in New Kent, Virginia
+Peace graduated from St. Christopher’s School, received a Bachelor of Arts degree in English from Hampden-Sydney College, and earned his law degree from the University of Richmond.
+Along with their children, Camden and Henry, and an English Pointer named Laney, Chris and Ashley, his wife, make their home at their farm and vineyard in Old Church (Hanover) and attend St. Peter’s Episcopal Church (New Kent).

 Ashley Hopkins Peace

-Ashley Peace is a trained commercial real estate appraiser who values commercial real estate and analyzes local real estate markets across Virginia.
-Previously, Ashley was a Senior Planner for the City of Richmond Department of Economic and Community Development and worked on large scale economic development projects including public housing redevelopment and commercial corridor revitalization.
-She holds a Master's degree in Urban Planning from VCU and is pursuing a second Master's degree in Business in Real Estate Valuation.
-She is the first formally trained Planner and real estate professional on the Hanover County Planning Commission.
+Ashley Peace is a trained commercial real estate appraiser and urban planner.
+Ashley was a Senior Planner for the City of Richmond Department of Economic and Community Development, and worked on large scale economic development projects including public housing redevelopment and commercial corridor revitalization.
+She holds a Master's degree in Urban Planning from VCU.
+She was the first formally trained Planner and real estate professional on the Hanover County Planning Commission.